 - King Bumi of Omashu is also one.
 He is wise and considers the life of every one of his citizens.
 So when faced with a choice of either defending his city from an impressive force from the Fire Nation, where his people would certainly die, and surrendering where all would live, he picks the latter and waits until an opportune moment to take back his city.

-- Bhumibol Adulyadej, current king of Thailand.
-He is known for personally visiting areas and people in need to understand their problems.
+- Bhumibol Adulyadej, king of Thailand is known for personally visiting areas and people in need to understand their problems.
 Thailand had two civil wars over the past few years over political reasons, but the one thing both sides agreed upon, in both wars, is that their king is a wonderful man.

 - George VI, king of England during World War II.
 As shown in The King's Speech, he was humble, modest to the point of being shy, and suffered from a speech impediment.
 Very much Truth in Television, as George VI is one of England’s most fondly remembered monarchs.